Contact us below for pricing

 On the circular dashboard gauges, green represents safe regions and red represents danger.
 E.g. if you specify the ideal temperature range for an antique book collection as 19-21ºC, that range will appear in green; below and above that range will be red.
 You can then see quickly from the position of the dial if your collections are currently at risk.

 By real-time, we mean that data is sampled, calculated and viewed instantaneously on the dashboard.
 E.g. if you trigger the presence sensor by walking in front of the display, the light dial will swing upwards immediately, indicating an increased level of incident light on the items exhibited.

 The material sensitivities reference the British Standards Institute (BSI) document PAS 198, entitled “Specification for managing environmental conditions for cultural collections”.
 This document specifies specific ranges of temperature, humidity and light under which each material should be displayed, based on its sensitivity (indicated as low, medium or high).
 The software includes examples but we recommend that you consult this reference for the full list, or simply contact us and we will be delighted to help.

 We suspect there might be but we do not have definitive evidence.
-However, empirically we know that provenance is improved by exhibition in reputable institutions such as the Getty or the British Museum.
-These institutions have earned their reputation by following (and often setting) high standards in art conservation and exhibition management.
-If the collector can prove that the items are being held within similar environmental conditions, the reputation of the collector could increase over time, contributing positively to provenance.
+Empirically we know that trust and reputation is achieved by institutions such as the Getty or the British Museum by following (and often setting) high standards in art conservation.
+If a private collector can *prove* that the items are being held within similar environmental conditions, the reputation of the collector might increase over time.
 This would of course be a long-term benefit.